Chapter 1 : An Introduction

-“Seriously, I've only been there four years, I don't think I'll get lost now,” I said to them.
+“Seriously, I've only been there four years, I don't think I'll get lost now,” I told them.

 “It's a magical map, you twit,” Fiona said.
 “Look.”

 She was pointing at a dot pacing around.
-It was labelled as “Albus Dumbledore.”
+It was labelled 'Albus Dumbledore'.

 Dad laughed at the look on our faces.
 “I gave Harry the Invisibility Cloak at the beginning of fifth year, seems only right you should have a Marauder artefact too.”

-“Actually Dad,” I said, “Harry stole the Invisibility Cloak from your office after his second year.”
+“Actually Dad,” I informed him, “Harry stole the Invisibility Cloak from your office after his second year.”